-Osteoarthritis results from inflammatory processes, not just wear and tear, study suggestsNovember 7th, 2011 in Inflammatory disorders
+Osteoarthritis results from inflammatory processes, not just wear and tear, study suggestsNovember 7, 2011 in Medicine & Health / Inflammatory disorders

 In a study to be published online Nov.
 6 in Nature Medicine, investigators at the Stanford University School of Medicine have shown that the development of osteoarthritis is in great part driven by low-grade inflammatory processes.
 This is at odds with the prevailing view attributing the condition to a lifetime of wear and tear on long-suffering joints.

 "It's a paradigm change," said William Robinson, MD, PhD, the study's senior author, of the implication of the findings.
 "People in the field predominantly view osteoarthritis as a matter of simple wear and tear, like tires gradually wearing out on a car."
 It also is commonly associated with blow-outs, he added, such as a tear in the meniscus a cartilage-rich, crescent-shaped pad that serves as a shock-absorber in joints or some other traumatic damage to a joint.